Directors Acknowledgments - February 2020

-Take a look at what's going on at your Tech Center by following either of this link:
+You can also take a look at what's going on at your Tech Center by following these links:

 If your son or daughter is doing well, please acknowledge their accomplishment.
 If they are struggling in any course, please support them to do better.
 Give them time, whatever structure they need, and the encouragement to talk to you about their coursework and focus on homework and course assignments.
 And most of all, thank you for standing behind your son or daughter and enabling and encouraging him/her to pursue technical education at RTCC.